 Tools and preferences

-People with disabilities access and navigate the Web in different ways, depending on their individual needs and preferences.
+People with disabilities access and navigate digital technology in different ways, depending on their individual needs and preferences.
 Sometimes people configure standard software and hardware according to their needs, and sometimes people use specialized software and hardware that help them perform certain tasks.

 More about tools and preferences

 Some common approaches for interacting with the Web include:

 - Assistive Technologies – software and hardware that people with disabilities use to improve interaction with the web.
 These include screen readers that read aloud web pages for people who cannot read the text, screen magnifiers for people with some types of low vision, and speech recognition software and selection switches for people who cannot use a keyboard or mouse.

 - Adaptive Strategies – techniques that people with disabilities use to improve interaction with the Web, such as increasing text size, reducing mouse speed, and turning on captions.
 Adaptive strategies include techniques with standard software, with mainstream web browsers, with mobile devices, and with assistive technologies.